-MUAP 2215 SOPHOMORE ELECTRIC BASS (1-1) CREDIT 2 Prerequisite: A grade of C or higher in MUAP 1216
+MUAP 2215 SOPHOMORE ELECTRIC BASS (1-1) CREDIT 2

 This is a continuation of MUAP 1216.
 Repertoire will include more difficult, longer, and more technically and musically challenging compositions than those studied in MUAP 1216.
 Students must have scales and at least three pieces prepared for their jury and perform one composition on the departmental recital.
 They must also have started three additional pieces.